 To caramelize cashews, heat nuts and icing sugar in a frying pan (photo 1), frequently stirring with a wooden spatula.

-When sugar is melted and nuts are coated with the caramel, transfer nuts on parchment paper and cool down (photo 2).
+When the sugar is melted and the nuts are coated with caramel, transfer them to parchment paper and cool down (photo 2).

-To make the cake batter, in a large bowl, whisk together sifted flour, ground cinnamon, allspice, salt, soda bicarbonate, baking powder, potato starch, and set aside.
+To make the cake batter, whisk together the sifted flour, ground cinnamon, allspice, salt, soda bicarbonate, baking powder, and potato starch in a large bowl and set aside.

 Add the dry ingredients and mix (photo 5).
 Lower the stand mixer's speed, add orange zest, dried pineapple cubes, grated carrots, chopped caramelized cashews, and gently mix (photo 6).

-Place softened butter in a pastry bag with a tip cut or fitted with a plain tip and push butter as a line on top of the batter (photo7).
+Place softened butter in a pastry bag with a tip cut or fitted with a plain tip, and push the butter in a line on top of the batter (photo 7).

-Check the bread's readiness with a thin-bladed knife: if it comes out with crumbs and moisture cling to the knife, it is ready.
+Check the bread's readiness with a thin-bladed knife: if it comes out with crumbs and moisture clinging to the knife, it is ready.

-Take the loaf from the oven and let it cool for about 10 minutes.
-Remove it from the pan and allow it to cool on a wire rack.
+Remove the loaf from the oven and let it cool for about 10 minutes.
+Then, remove it from the pan and let it cool on a wire rack.

 - Don't overmix the ready batter: gently mix just to combine.

 - Don't over-bake the bread.
-The moist loaf is ready when a tip of the thin-bladed knife comes out with crumbs and moisture cling to the blade.
+The moist loaf is ready when the tip of the thin-bladed knife comes out with crumbs and moisture clinging to the blade.

 - Slice the bread with a serrated knife once completely cooled.

 This loaf cracks due to the density of the batter.
-The outside of the loaf bakes first, and it causes the batter to rise and break in the center.
-It is normal, and no need to worry about it.
+The outside of the loaf bakes first, causing the batter to rise and break in the center.
+It is normal, and there is no need to worry about it.

 Love loaf cakes?
 Try these next!